 I’m saving the best part for last.
 They also PAY their customers to recruit for them.
 For each of my friends that I refer to Twigby, I also get $10 credit.
 My friends also get the 10 buck credit.
 This is huge.
 I have them lined up!!!

 If you are ready to save big and get better service – in my opinion – (for what it is worth :) you need to check out Twigby.

 - The coverage. two networks are always better than one!

 - The prices.
-One phones and plans.
+One phone and plan.
 Create what you need.

 - My daughter likes that she can monitor my grandaughter's use from the Twigby app.

 - No contracts or activation junk fees.
-No monthy charge just to have service.
+No monthly charge just to have service.

 - Referral credits. $10 for every referral is the best I've seen in prepaid.
 And my friends even get $10.

 - Data packages cap out at 4gb.
-It looks to stay unlimited, but at a slower speed.
-Don’t think it will be an issue for me.
+It looks to stay unlimited but at a slower speed.
+I don't think it will be an issue for me.

 - Have to pay more to get the latest phones since it is prepaid.
 But seem to make it back on plan price.

 - Credit or debit card only.
 No cash payments.

 Have you heard of Twigby or are you currently using their service?
 What are your thoughts?